John B. Goodman (industrialist)

+Education and career

-John Bailey Goodman was one of four children, born into a wealthy Texas family, 18 September 1963.
-His father, Harold V. Goodman, amassed a fortune in air conditioning manufacturing and also raised race horses.
+Goodman was born in 1963, one of four children of a wealthy Texas couple.
+His father, Harold V. Goodman, amassed a fortune in air conditioning manufacturing and also raised racehorses.
+Goodman Manufacturing Company, a little-known but well-positioned company, had been started in 1975 and run by the elder Goodman since its inception.

-From his Massachusetts boarding school, he attended a Delaware college.
-After attending Wesley College, Goodman came back home to Texas to help run the family business," wrote the Post's Randall Patterson in 1998.

-Upon returning home, Goodman worked for the family business in a variety of different positions, starting as its President of International Sales.
-He ultimately served as President and Chairman of Goodman Global Holding, Inc. The company grew to become the largest privately held air conditioning and heating equipment manufacturer in the United States.

-The manufacturing company, a little-known but well positioned company, had been started in 1975 and run by Harold V. Goodman since its inception.
 It was launched by the elder Goodman based on his decades of experience as an air conditioning contractor and concentrated on making flexible ducts.

+From his Massachusetts boarding school, Goodman attended Wesley College in Delaware.
+Upon returning home, Goodman worked for the family business in a variety of different positions, starting as its president of international sales.
+He ultimately served as president and chairman.
+The company grew to become the largest privately held air conditioning and heating equipment manufacturer in the United States.

-John Goodman was a board member when then Chairman and CEO Frank H. Murray purchased Amana from Raytheon in 1997, then sold its microwave and appliance divisions to Maytag in 2001 for a reported $325 million.
-The son was given control of the company before his father's death in 1995.
-In 1996 the company hired Frank H. Murray to become Chairman and CEO, a role which he held until the end of 1999.
+In 1996, the company hired Frank H. Murray to become chairman and CEO, a role which he held until the end of 1999.
+Goodman was a board member when Murray purchased Amana from Raytheon in 1997, then sold its microwave and appliance divisions to Maytag in 2001 for a reported $325 million.
+Goodman was given control of the company before his father's death in 1995.

-John Goodman sold the company in 2004 for approximately $1.43 billion.
+Goodman sold the company in 2004 for approximately $1.43 billion.
 At the time, it was the second largest air conditioning manufacturer in the United States.

 Personal life

 Goodman married Isla Carroll Reckling in December 1986.
 Her family has ties to Exxon oil.
 She is a descendant of Frank Sterling and philanthropist Isla Carroll Sterling Turner.
-The couple, who have two children, became estranged and originally filed for divorce in 2005, but reconciled.
+The couple, who had two children, became estranged and originally filed for divorce in 2005, but reconciled.
 The Goodmans' divorce was finalized in November 2008 after 22 years of marriage.